oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

   }
 }
 ```

-Compile it and build a native image for it.
-The `--language:js` argument ensures that JavaScript is available in the generated binary:
+Compile it and build a native executable for it.
+The `--language:js` argument ensures that JavaScript is available in the generated executable:

 ```shell
 javac PrettyPrintJSON.java
 native-image --language:js --initialize-at-build-time PrettyPrintJSON
 ```
+The generatation of a native executable will take several minutes as it does not just build the `PrettyPrintJSON` class, but also builds JavaScript.
+Additionally, the building requires large amounts of physical memory, especially if you build a native executable with the [Truffle language implementation framework](../../../truffle/docs/README.md) included, which is the case here.

 The generatation will take several minutes as it does not just build the `PrettyPrintJSON` class, but also builds JavaScript.
 Additionally, the generatation requires large amounts of physical memory, especially if you build a native executable with